hmrc/assets-frontend/assets/patterns/service-unavailable/README.md

 If there is a problem with the service, [use a technical problem page](/patterns/technical-problem/index.html).

-Have a general page in case you need to quickly close a service.
-Update the page as soon as you know when the service will be available.
+Have a general page in case you need to close a service and do not have time to update the page.
+As soon as you know when the service will be available, update the page.

 ## How it works